And the Hits Just Keep on Comin'

 And the Hits Just Keep on Comin' is an album by Michael Nesmith.
 Recorded for RCA Records, it was his fifth solo album after leaving The Monkees.
 The album was recorded and released in 1972; all ten tracks had been composed by Nesmith prior to and during his time as a member of The Monkees.

 Background

 The album features Nesmith on vocals and acoustic guitar and long-time accompanist Red Rhodes on pedal steel guitar.
-Nesmith has stated that the title of the album is a reaction to the record label repeatedly asking him to write more hit songs and features Nesmith's own version of his tune "Different Drum", a hit for The Stone Poneys featuring Linda Ronstadt in 1967.
+Nesmith has stated that the title of the album is a reaction to RCA Records repeatedly asking him to write more hit songs and features Nesmith's own version of his tune "Different Drum", a hit for The Stone Poneys featuring Linda Ronstadt in 1967.